 In addition, Macbeth also paid the price for his unethical and ultimately unsustainable approach to politics that saw him use assassination as his principal means for attaining and maintaining high office.
 However, despite his initial success, this methodology eventually curtailed his tenure as it was shown to inspire the righteous anger of good men who banded together to bring down the king whom they regarded as a tyrant.
 In addition, since Macbeth governed by using fear, he had few, if any, people willing to stand by him when he was threatened by rebels and needed support.
 In this sense, the play provides a lesson in effective kingship and politics.

 Subject: Macbeth meaning, Macbeth themes, Macbeth analysis, Macbeth notes

-The purpose of the concise notes of Dr Mark’s The Meaning in a Nutshell is to provide much needed help to students and teachers seeking to unlock the meaning of the texts with which they have to deal.
+The purpose of the concise notes of Dr Mark’s The Meaning in a Nutshell is to provide much needed help to students seeking to unlock the meaning of the texts with which they have to deal.
 (More elaborate notes are provided in lessons as part of my private tutoring business in Melbourne, Victoria.)

 © Mark Lopez 2019 All RIGHTS RESERVED

 Website published by https://doctormyweb.com